 And because the rope-line thing might be 5 or 6 layers deep, the passengers have been standing together for some time when the boarding process begins.
 They have been making eye contact with one another, maybe even chatting or exchanging casual observations about the station announcements or things like that.
 It’s like they know each other a little.
 When boarding begins and the line starts to move toward the door, I’ve heard strangers chuckling about their luggage and offering to help one another.
 It’s actually kind of nice.

-So, Vic concludes, maybe passengers in New York are not really so different, and if the Penn Station boarding process could be set up like our process in Union Station?
+Isn’t it possible, Vic wonders, that passengers in New York are not really so different?
+What if the Penn Station boarding process could be set up like our process in Union Station?